eunjijuliako/Capstone/Readme.md

 5. **Ground Truth**
     - 20% of the Ground Truth images are reserved for classification.
-    - 80% of the reserved Ground Truth images images are used for training, and 20% are reserved for testing.
+    - 80% of the reserved Ground Truth images are used for training, and 20% are reserved for testing.

         ![**Figure 6.
 Ground-Truth Images Prodecure**](https://github.com/eunjijuliako/Capstone/blob/main/Images/Figure%206.%20Ground-Truth%20Images%20Prodecure.png?raw=true)